aryanbaidya/Nimbus-weather1/README.md

 1. Open the live URL in Chrome on Android
 2. Tap ⋮ → *Add to Home Screen*
 3. Works like a native app with haptic feedback

+OR

+to get a native apk, scroll down to RELEASE section and download the apk file.

 ---